sinai-igh/admix_phewas/README.md

   * Merge files using plink
   * Filter for ADMIXTURE input
   * Run ADMIXTURE
-  * Remove samples with complex admixture patterns.
+  * Remove samples with complex admixture patterns

 ##### 1.)
 Infer local ancestry #####
-  * Downsample merged file to keep reference panels and samples passing QC
+  * Downsample merged files for QC-passed reference panels and samples
   * Phase using EAGLE
   * Convert to VCF format using SHAPEIT
   * Normalize